Skip to content

 Accommodation

-Top accommodation options to consider for your stay after or before engaging in your adventures in Virunga National Park include Lulimbi Tented Camp, Mikeno Lodge, Tchegera Island Camp, Bukima Tented Camp, Kibumba Tented Camp and Mount Nyiragongo Summit Shelters.
+Top accommodation options to consider for your stay after or before engaging in your adventures in Virunga National Park include Lulimbi Tented Camp, Mikeno Lodge, Tchegera Island Camp, Bukima Tented Camp, Kibumba Tented Camp, and Mount Nyiragongo Summit Shelters.

 Getting to the Virunga National Park